 Equipment

-This recipe requires mixing bowls, loaf or cake tins, as well as some roasting pans or cookies sheets for drying the rusks in the oven.
+This recipe requires mixing bowls, loaf, or cake tins, as well as some roasting pans or cookie sheets for drying the rusks in the oven.

 Ingredients

-- Salt brings out the flavour of the flour and balances the sweet.
+- Salt brings out the flavor of the flour and balances the sweetness.

 - Sugar - I used caster sugar in this recipe because it tends to melt and incorporate more easily into the batter.
 However, you can use granulated white sugar.